 The Tánaiste said: "I want Ireland to be a genuine Republic.
 Where opportunity is open to all our people.
 Where if you work for a living, you can afford to live.
 Where a job pays enough to pay the bills, to buy a home and raise a family.
 Where you can hope for something better for your children, and where you can grow old in safety and dignity.

 (Click above to listen to the Tánaiste speaking at today's press conference.)

 It has been a dramatic three years in many ways, and it has been a time when the Labour Party has faced some tough decisions, but we can now, perhaps for the first time, look forward with some sense of optimism.

 Minister Brendan Howlin and Dublin's MEP Emer Costello were among the Labour politicians who donned their hard hats and hi-vis jackets for a visit to the site in Grangegorman, which will become home to the DIT campus.

 Emer said: “The new Grangegorman site is a strategic project for Dublin and will provide much needed construction jobs over coming years.
 The €26 million development which has begun today will see over 200 construction workers on site.
 In tandem with jobs, the development will play a pivotal role in the regeneration of the North Inner City.

 “Often promised in the old days by Fianna Fail, particularly around election time, a world-class educational facility at Grangegorman is now finally being delivered by Labour Ministers such as Brendan Howlin and Ruairi Quinn.”

-Leaders' Questions today taken by the Tánaiste Eamon Gilmore saw debate on a number of issues, private health insurances, the updated Stability programme and legislating for the X case.
+Leaders' Questions today was taken by the Tánaiste Eamon Gilmore.
+Among the issues discussed were free GP care, Universal Health Insurance, flooding, and mortgage arrears.
 You can watch the entire debate back from the video.